 * This is the Consumer Version. *

-Kidneys are injured more often than any of the organs along the urinary tract.
-Blunt force due to motor vehicle crashes, falls, or sports injuries is the usual cause of injury.
+Kidneys are injured more often than any of the organs along the urinary tract from external trauma.
+Blunt force due to motor vehicle crashes, falls, or sports injuries is the usual cause of urinary tract and genital injury.
 Penetrating kidney injuries can result from gunshot or stab wounds.
-Less commonly, injuries can occur during diagnostic tests, such as a kidney biopsy, or during various treatments, such as those for kidney stones, including extracorporeal shock wave lithotripsy.
-Most blunt kidney injuries are minor.
+Less commonly, injuries can occur during diagnostic tests, such as a kidney biopsy, or during various treatments, such as those for kidney stones, including extracorporeal shock wave lithotripsy, and are usually minor.
+Similarly, most blunt kidney injuries are minor.
 However, some are serious.
-If serious blunt or penetrating kidney injuries are not treated, complications, such as kidney failure, high blood pressure, delayed bleeding, and infection, may result.
+If serious blunt or penetrating kidney injuries are not treated, complications, such as kidney failure or kidney loss, delayed bleeding, infection, and high blood pressure may result.

 Kidney Injuries: Minor to Severe

-Adults who have mild symptoms and blood in the urine that is visible only with a microscope probably have a minor bruise that will heal on its own.
+Adults who have mild symptoms, without an abnormally low blood pressure, and blood in the urine that is visible only with a microscope probably have a minor injury that will heal on its own.
 Further tests are usually not needed.
-For children, and for adults in whom doctors suspect a more serious injury, computed tomography (CT) with radiopaque dye (contrast agent) should be done.
+For children, and for adults in whom doctors suspect a more serious injury, computed tomography (CT) with radiopaque contrast agent, a liquid that is visible on x-rays, should be done.

 Most people recover from even serious kidney injuries, provided the injuries are diagnosed and treated promptly.
 Chronic kidney disease, when it develops, may require lifelong treatment.
-Other complications of kidney injuries that require treatment include high blood pressure, delayed bleeding, and infection.
+Other complications of kidney injuries that require treatment include delayed bleeding, infection, and high blood pressure.